refinedev/refine/documentation/docs/api-references/hooks/import-export/useExport.md

 This is all you need to handle mapping.

 :::tip
-You can pass more options to further customize exporting process.
+You can pass more options to further customize the exporting process.
 [Refer to export-to-csv docs for more detailed information. &#8594][export-to-csv]
 :::